pynucastro/pynucastro/examples/README.md

 CNO_f90/cno.py, replacing the list of 'files' with your own (e.g. working.py)

-* Choose either the 'sundials', 'python', or 'boxlib' types of output networks.

 * Run your python script (pyreaclib must be in your PYTHONPATH).

 ```